-PDFdu allows users to exactly find the specified keywords or conduct a fuzzy query.
+PDFdu allows users to either exactly find the specified keywords or conduct a fuzzy query.
 Since this online platform is free of cost, there are many ad banners on the website.
-The only drawback of this tool is it doesn’t provide a preview of the PDF document and users fail to locate where the keywords are.
+The only drawback of this tool is that it doesn’t provide a preview of the PDF document, and users fail to locate where the keywords are.

 How to search a PDF is no longer a problem with professional PDF search tools (both online and offline).
 Desktop PDF programs are able to perform the Find & Replace feature, whereas most online tools can often only help search for words in a PDF document but are unable to replace the found items.